FactNet: A Billion-Scale Knowledge Graph for Multilingual Factual Grounding: Extended Review of Related Work and Resource Analysis

 \subsection{FactNet in the Resource Landscape}

-The analysis above reveals a trilemma in existing resources, where researchers are compelled to choose between authenticity, scale, and structure.
-Manual datasets like FEVER offer high authenticity but low scale.
-Synthetic datasets like KELM or MultiSynFact offer high scale but compromised authenticity.
-Pure KGs like Wikidata offer high structure but lack textual grounding.
-FactNet resolves this trilemma by applying the scale of distant supervision within a strictly deterministic and provenance-first pipeline.
-By treating Wikipedia as a structured XML tree for indexing\footnote{We refer to the raw XML dumps provided by the Wikimedia Foundation, available at \url{https://dumps.wikimedia.org}.} rather than a corpus for scraping, we achieve the magnitude of knowledge graphs while preserving the grounding granularity of verification datasets and ensuring the auditability that synthetic approaches lack.
+The analysis above reveals that existing resources occupy distinct positions in a three-dimensional space defined by \emph{scale}, \emph{grounding fidelity}, and \emph{linguistic coverage}, and that no prior resource combines strength in all three dimensions.
+Manual datasets such as FEVER offer high grounding fidelity but low scale and monolingual coverage.
+Synthetic datasets such as KELM offer scale but compromised authenticity.
+KG benchmarks such as CoDEx and Wikidata5M offer structure but lack textual grounding.
+KILT offers provenance but at limited scale and only in English.

+FactNet occupies a previously vacant position in this space by applying the scale of distant supervision within a reproducible, provenance-preserving pipeline across 316 languages.
+By treating Wikipedia as a structured XML tree for indexing\footnote{We refer to the raw XML dumps provided by the Wikimedia Foundation, available at \url{https://dumps.wikimedia.org}.} rather than a corpus for scraping, we achieve the magnitude of knowledge graphs while preserving the grounding granularity of verification datasets and the reproducibility that synthetic approaches lack.